Newton Abbot railway station: Aller Junction

 The branch to Torquay originally left the main line in the station area and ran parallel with the Plymouth line for 1 mi, before the latter swung off into the hills at Aller.
 A proper junction, known as Torquay Junction, was put here on 29 January 1855 as the two single lines had now become part of the double-track line from Newton to Totnes; trains on the single-track Torquay branch running on the correct line between the junction and the station.

 In 1874, the branch was extended to the station, running parallel with the Plymouth line as it had done before 1855.
 There were now three tracks on this section but, on 22 May 1876, the branch was doubled as far as Kingskerswell, which meant a fourth track was added.
 The tracks were (from east to west) down branch, up branch, down main and up main.

 In 1914, along with the rebuilding of the station, it was proposed to install a flying junction at Aller to speed up the passage of trains coming off the branch.
 The plans were shelved due to World War I but, on 24 May 1925, a junction was once again installed where the two lines diverged, now known as Aller Junction.
 The four tracks were now grouped by direction of travel: down relief, down main, up relief and up main.
 Trains for either line could use either track between the junction and the station, but trains to and from the branch generally used the relief lines.
 This meant that trains coming off the branch had to cross over the line used by trains going towards Plymouth, which could cause delays at busy times.
 The junction was moved during the 1987 resignalling to a new position about 0.5 mi closer to the station.
 Trains can now run to and from the branch on a single line connection with their own platform or cross over to the Plymouth–Exeter tracks on either side of the station, as may be convenient.

 A private siding was opened on the Torquay branch in 1866 for sand traffic from a nearby pit; it was removed in 1964.

 Services

 From the south, the trains of two different operators converge on Newton Abbot from Penzance and Plymouth on the main line and from Paignton on the Riviera Line.
-The main line service to London Paddington station is operated by Great Western Railway and runs at least hourly for much of the day, along with half-hourly local trains to Exeter and Exmouth.
-The London services include the overnight Night Riviera and daytime Cornish Riviera Express to Penzance, and the midday Torbay Express to Paignton.
+The main line service to London Paddington station is operated by Great Western Railway (GWR) and runs at least hourly for much of the day, along with half-hourly local trains to Exeter and Exmouth.
+The London services include the overnight Night Riviera to Penzance.
+CrossCountry operate trains between Plymouth/Penzance and Bristol Temple Meads, Birmingham New Street, the North of England and Scotland.